What is a Real Trend?

 - Changes in overtime after downsizing or layoffs.

-For example, what if we looked at industrial fatalities on a worldwide basis?
+For example, what if we looked at industrial fatalities worldwide?
 What would year-to-year variation mean to us?
 Almost nothing.
 Increases in one country could be overshadowed by decreases in another.
-My belief is that national statistics are almost useless for improving performance.
-At best, they are a fairly insensitive barometer to the general trend of safety performance if viewed over a number of years. (in general, you will see a decrease in the numbers, but the progress probably won’t be even.)
+I believe that national statistics are almost useless for improving performance.
+At best, they are a fairly insensitive barometer to the general trend of safety performance if viewed over several years. (in general, you will see a decrease in the numbers, but the progress probably won’t be even.)

 That should start you to think about your statistics and how you are using them.

 Corporate statistics aren’t as useful as site statistics.
 And breaking site statistics down by looking at statistics by work type can make the trends even easier to detect.
-Plus, once a significant trend is detected, one will be able to draw causal implications much more easily.
+Once a significant trend is detected, one can draw causal implications much more easily.

 Do you want to learn the math behind using trends properly and then plan to apply trending to your company’s operations?
-Then sign up for the 2-Day Advanced Trending Techniques Course, February 27-28 in Las Vegas, being held before the TapRooT® Summit.
-For more course info, see:
+Then read this book: